Microsoft 365 Copilot: Protect and govern your sensitive data with Microsoft Purview

-Dive deeper into Copilot for Microsoft 365 beyond its flashy features.
+Dive deeper into Microsoft 365 Copilot beyond its flashy features.
 Microsoft MVP Jasper Oosterveld covers challenges and tools for understanding your data and safeguarding sensitive information.

 Since ChatGPT hit the scene, the world of generative AI has skyrocketed.
 In under two months, more than 100 million hopped aboard.
-And hot on its heels, Microsoft rolled out Copilot for Microsoft 365 in November 2023 to boost employee productivity.
+And hot on its heels, Microsoft rolled out Copilot in November 2023 to boost employee productivity.

-In a nutshell, Copilot for Microsoft 365 helps teams find, create, and share internal information.
+In a nutshell, Copilot helps teams find, create, and share internal information.

 But with great power comes great responsibility, especially when it comes to keeping your data safe.
-So, I want to shift the focus from the glitz of the features you’d find in Copilot for Microsoft 365 to a crucial aspect: safeguarding your organization from potential data breaches while using it.
+So, I want to shift the focus from the glitz of the features you’d find in Copilot to a crucial aspect: safeguarding your organization from potential data breaches while using it.

 Have you done a quick search for data breaches?
 It's like opening Pandora's box of cybersecurity nightmares.
 Each breach not only stains an organization's reputation but also shakes the trust of their customers or users.
 And in today's connected world, losing trust can mean losing business.

-Don’t get me wrong, Copilot for Microsoft 365 has enormous potential and great features, but it does come with its fair share of challenges.
+Don’t get me wrong, Copilot has enormous potential and great features, but it does come with its fair share of challenges.
 One big one is making sure sensitive information doesn’t end up in the wrong hands.

 Tools for understanding your data